• Skip to main content

 Jump to Recipe - Print Recipe

-Each of the three components of this dish are quite special in their on individual way.
-The potato pancake is made in a similar way to gnocchi.
-It is very light on the inside, yet satisfyingly crisp on the surface.
-Use of a potato ricer to mash the potatoes is highly recommended.
+Each of the three components of this dish are quite special in their own individual way.
+Even the potato pancakes.
+They are made in a similar way to gnocchi.
+It is very light on the inside yet satisfyingly crisp on the surface.
+The use of a potato ricer to mash the potatoes is highly recommended.
 It really helps give the potato mixture a very light consistency.

 The cucumber, fennel, and gin sorbet is an adaption of a Martha Stewart recipe.
 I substituted the celery in that recipe with fennel, as the anise flavour of fennel goes so well with cured salmon.
-If you can buy it, I strongly recommend using Hendricks Gin.
+If you can source it, I strongly recommend using Hendricks Gin.
 According to its web site, Hendricks is “A Gin Made Oddly”.
 Among the ingredients is cucumber.
-This somehow allows it to integrate well with cucumber as a cocktail, or in this case sorbet component.
+This somehow allows it to integrate well with cucumber as a cocktail and as a sorbet component.
 Try a cucumber martini made with Hendricks.
 Wonderful.
 Whether or not you make this recipe or drink a Hendicks gin cocktail, be sure to visit their web site.
 It is one of the best product sites around.

 This dish makes an interesting appetiser, yet easily scales and would make a great lunch or main if served with a salad.